Explicit 27: Eye of the Tiger - Survivor

 15:26

-It is kind of a Mr Roboto environment.
+Is this kind of a Mr. Roboto environment?

 15:29

-Yeah Mr Roboto keeps popping into my mind while watching this fact actually so yeah.
+Yeah, Mr. Roboto keeps popping into my mind

-They're secretly reporting against the machines.
-Not against the machines, just against the
+Not against the machines, just against the machines.

 15:48